ABCD-ReproNim/exercises/week_11/week_11_quiz.md

 docker run -it --rm -v $(pwd)/output:/opt/repronim/simple_workflow/scripts/output repronim/simple_workflow:1.1.0 check_output.py
 ```

-Based on the output of this program, what was the **ORIGINAL** platform on which the paper's analysis was performs
+Based on the output of this program, what was the **ORIGINAL** platform on which the paper's analysis was performed

 - platform: Linux-4.9.19-moby-x86_64-with-debian-8.7, FSL version: 5.0.9
 - platform: Linux-4.9.19-moby-x86_64-with-debian-8.7, FSL version: 6.0